zimmerman-team/general-ai-api/api/routes/README.md

 - `/`: GET: The central route registered in the app.
 - `/health-check`: GET: available to check liveness of the API.
 - `/chart-suggest/csv-dataset`: POST: submit form-data with `file` as a CSV file, returns recommendations for charts to use on that dataset.
+- `/chart-suggest/csv-dataset-with-context`: POST: submit form-data with `file` as a CSV file, returns recommendations for charts to use on that dataset, based on the charts that are provided in [the dx charts description](../services/chart_suggest/dx_charts.json).
-- `/chart-suggest/csv-dataset`: POST: submit form-data with `file` as a CSV file, and `chart` as a string type of chart ([current supported charts](../services/chart_suggest/dx_charts.json)), returns a recommendation which fields to use for the provided chart and data.
+- `/chart-suggest/chart-from-data`: POST: submit form-data with `file` as a CSV file, and `chart` as a string type of chart ([current supported charts](../services/chart_suggest/dx_charts.json)), returns a recommendation which fields to use for the provided chart and data.